 Men with a BMI over 40 had a 1 in 1,290 chance of becoming healthy while women in that category had a 1 in 677 chance.

 Losing 5 percent of their weight was successful for about 10 percent of women and 1 in 12 men.

 “Once an adult becomes obese, it is very unlikely that they will return to a healthy body weight,” Alison Fildes, Ph.D., first author of the study from the Division of Health and Social Care Research at King’s College London, said in a press release.

 Keeping the weight off is an even more difficult battle.

 About 53 percent of patients regained lost weight within two years and 78 percent put the weight back on within five years.

 A third of all patients had fluctuating weight, signifying many battles were lost and won before any kind of victory could be achieved.

 “Losing 5 to 10 percent of your body weight has been shown to have meaningful health benefits and is often recommended as a weight loss target,” said Fildes.
 “These findings highlight how difficult it is for people with obesity to achieve and maintain even small amounts of weight loss.”

-The NIHR study concludes that current obesity treatments are failing to achieve sustained weight loss for the majority of obese patients.
+The NIHR study concludes that current obesity treatments are failing to achieve sustained weight loss for the majority of patients with obesity.

-When analyzing patients, the NIHR specifically excluded patients who underwent bariatric bypass surgery, an invasive method that’s shown to help in severely obese patients.
+When analyzing patients, the NIHR specifically excluded patients who underwent bariatric bypass surgery, an invasive method that’s shown to help in patients with severe obesity.